ThomasGareau/thomasgareau/_talks/talk8.md

 location: "Los Angeles, California, USA"
 ---

 This presentation analyzes the impact of regionalism on attitudes and voting behaviour in Quebec, presented at the APSA Annual Meeting.
+Presented with J.-F. Daoust.